hlandau/ncdocs/domain-names.md

         The sixth value SHALL be a string expressing a DNS name expressing the Target of the SRV record.

-        Any additional items in the array beyond the first six MUST be ignored.
+        Any additional values in the array beyond the first six MUST be ignored.

     The "service" item MUST be processed by taking the SRV records expressed by